ffund/ml-sys-ops/docs/project.md

 ### Unit 4: Model training at scale

+Requirements that your project *must* satify:

+- [ ] **Train and re-train**: You must train and re-train at least one model.
+(Your project may additionally use other models without training, but you have to train *something* and then be able to re-train it on production data.)
+- [ ] **Modeling**: You must make reasonable, appropriate, and well-justified choices for modeling.

 For extra "difficulty points":

 - [ ] **Training strategies for large models**: If your training job does not easily fit on a low-end GPU, you will use the strategies discussed in this lesson to train your model.
 For your reports, you will conduct experiments and show measurements similar to those in the lab assignment, to evaluate the effect of these strategies.

 - [ ] **Use distributed training to increase velocity**: If you have a medium-sized training job, how fast can you train your model?
 Include a discussion (backed up by experiment results!) of total model training time with one GPU vs. multiple GPUs of the same type, using the strategy (DDP, FSDP, and appropriate batch size) that makes the most sense given the size of your model.
 You will include a plot of training time vs. number of GPUs for each strategy under consideration.

 ### Unit 5: Model training infrastructure and platform